-A burning smell from a dryer is the one symptom where the right move is to stop, not to start another load.
+A burning smell from a dryer is the one symptom where the right move is to stop, not start another load.
 Dryers are near the top of the list for household fires, and the thing that burns is lint.
-So before anything else: turn it off, unplug it, and read the rest of this with the machine cold.
-Here is what causes the smell, which versions are a fire risk, and what you can clear yourself.
+Turn it off, unplug it, and read this with the machine cold.

 First, the safety part

-If the smell came with the dryer running hot, do not keep using it to see if it clears.
+If the smell came while the dryer was running hot, do not keep using it to see if it clears.
 A scorched-lint smell means something inside reached the temperature where lint chars, and lint chars just below where it ignites.
 Unplug an electric dryer at the outlet.
-On a gas dryer, unplug it and, if the smell is sharp and gas-like rather than scorched, shut the gas valve behind the unit and ventilate.
-A scorched smell is lint or a part.
-A gas smell is a different emergency.
+On a gas dryer, unplug it and, if the smell is sharp and gas-like rather than scorched, shut the gas valve behind the unit and ventilate the room.
+Scorched smell is lint or a part.
+Gas smell is a different emergency.

 Lint buildup, the common and dangerous one

-This is also the version you can fix.
-Pull and clean the lint screen.
-Vacuum down into the lint-screen slot.
-Then clear the entire vent run, the flex hose behind the dryer and the rigid duct through the wall to the outside cap.
+Cleaning is the right first step.
+Pull and clean the lint screen, vacuum down into the lint-screen slot, then clear the entire vent run from the flex hose behind the dryer to the outside wall cap.
 A blocked or kinked vent traps heat and lint together, which is exactly the condition that starts dryer fires.
-If the smell is gone after a real cleaning, that was it, and you just removed a fire hazard.
+If the smell is gone after a real cleaning, that was it, and you removed a fire hazard.

 A hot-rubber or hot-metal smell